UbiBelETF/dagger/styleguide.md

   - **1) Struct Names**: Struct names are in `PascalCase` or `UpperCamelCase`.

-  - **2) Struct Members**: Structs shouldn't hold complex logic, ie. anything other than constructors, destructors, getters, and setters.
+  - **2) Struct Data Members**: Structs shouldn't hold complex logic, ie. anything other than constructors, destructors, getters, and setters.
 For structs, member names are always `lowerCamelCase`.

+  - **3) Struct Function Members**: Struct function members (methods, if any) are always in `UpperCamelCase`.
+General function rules (5.x) apply.

 **b.
 Classes**: Use classes whenever there is any need for complex functionalities that require complex state or ownership.